Do you want to learn how to exclude pages from the WordPress search results?

 After that, simply click on ‘Done’ to exclude all pages from the search bar and results.

 When you’ve finished customizing the default search engine settings, it’s time to save your changes.
-Even if you plan to exclude specific pages, you’ll still need to save your new sitewide search algorithm first.
+Even if you plan to exclude specific pages or posts, you’ll still need to save your new sitewide search algorithm first.

 To do this, scroll to the top of the screen and click the ‘Save’ button.

 SearchWP will now rebuild the index automatically.
-Depending on the speed of your Internet connection and your WordPress hosting provider, this may take a few minutes.
+Depending on the speed of your Internet connection, this may take a few minutes.

 As soon as you see ‘Index Status 100%,’ you’ll know that SearchWP has indexed all your content and settings.